THOSE SUMMER NIGHTS - Sneaking Around With Badboys at Dusk

 As I pull them out to show him, I’m surprised my blush doesn’t illuminate the playground better than the streetlamp that just came on near the front of the school.
 My keychain has a puffy, glittery heart charm and another shaped like a rainbow.
 They look so childlike in his big hands.
 Thank God I took the Garfield one off.

 I duck away and begin walking again, hoping he doesn’t think I’m too young.

 Now that I’m here with him, I feel as childish as my keychains.
-Kim and Suze would know what to do.
+Kris and Suze would know what to do.
 They would get all his dirty jokes and know exactly how to reply.
 Probably Becky, too.

 But we don’t have cable TV in our house, so I hardly ever get to see all the stuff on MTV that everyone’s always talking about.
 I’m not allowed to watch Rated-R movies.
-I’ve only ever seen one from start to finish in my whole life—that first time I went to Kim’s house with Suzy and we watched Purple Rain.
+I’ve only ever seen one from start to finish in my whole life—that first time I went to Kristina's house with Suzy and we watched Purple Rain.
 I got grounded for a week when my mom found out I’d watched that.
 Not that I understood half of it.
 Talk about sexy comments I don’t get.

 But when I finally get the guts to look up at Trent, I find that I know exactly what to do.
-It is as clear as the Big Dipper in the night sky.
+It is as clear as the Big Dipper in a clear night sky.
 He is about to kiss me and I’m going to let him.
 Right there by the merry-go-round, he leans down and presses his lips to mine.